“Exercise gives you endorphins. Endorphins make you happy. Happy people just don’t shoot their husbands.” – Reese Witherspoon, “Legally Blonde”

 Okay, you can’t just decide to do the Appalachian Trail on a whim and we all know that procuring a permit for Havasupai or the Wave takes an act of congress.
 Yes, many L.A. area trails are still closed due to Coronavirus concerns and many of the trails that opened had to be closed just as quickly due to overcrowding and ignoring of social distancing.

 But if you are able to hike – and most people are, at least on some level – and if you agree that hiking benefits both mind and body, don’t you owe it to the world to become your best self and do it?
-Consider the scene in “Good Will Hunting” where Chuckie (Ben Affleck) calls out Will (Matt Damon) for not taking advantage of an opportunity to leave their dead-end job: “You don’t owe it to yourself, man, you owe it to me.”
+Consider the scene in “Good Will Hunting” where Chuckie (Ben Affleck) calls out Will (Matt Damon) for not taking advantage of an opportunity to leave a dead-end job: “You don’t owe it to yourself, man, you owe it to me.”

 I don’t claim to know what the future holds; if the past few months have taught us anything it’s that some things couldn’t be made up if you tried.
 I do hope that no matter what climatic, economical or political conditions may await us, we will always find peace and inspiration on the trails.
 If we do, the world might just become a little less selfish.